pylhc/pylhc.github.io/docs/procedures/info.md

     ```
     Short Title for shift (e.g. MD 1234 Measuring XYZ)

-    Fill : Fill Nr. for the first beam used for measurements
+    Fill : Fill Nr. for the first beam used for measurements.
-    Beam Process: Beamprocess used during measurement
+    Beam Process: Beamprocess used during measurement.
     If separate measurements are conducted for the different beams, note here which beam is used for what.

-    Personnel: People joining either in person or remotely, operators and EIC
+    Personnel: People joining either in person or remotely, operators and EIC.

-    Plan: Quick outline of the steps to be performed and general goals
+    Plan: Quick outline of the steps to be performed and general goals.
     ```

     A potental summary entry at the end of a shift may look like this: